 Receiving Vital Information

 A very important initial part of your plan should be how you will receive vital information.
-The information may be prior to the event, as in the case of a hurricane.
+The information may be before the event, as in the case of a hurricane.
 The warnings are usually sent out days in advance that you may be in the danger zone.
-Other disasters may not have any warning, such as the fires that rage in the west.
+Other disasters may not have any warning, such as the fires that rage in the West.
 Yet you still need to keep abreast of developments should the winds change and suddenly put you in danger.
 It is unbelievable how many people ignore the information and warnings put out by the authorities.
 If you are asked to evacuate you should do so as quickly and calmly as you can.
-Rescue efforts may not be available for those that remain behind.
+Rescue efforts may not be available for those who remain behind.
 It is a good idea to have a battery-powered radio that you can carry with you to continue listening to the instructions as you are traveling.
 Keep spare batteries with the radio in your kit.
 You can even purchase a radio that has a hand crank to supply power should you find yourself without batteries for any reason.
 Many of the newer radios are also solar-powered.

 If you have small children in the home make sure you have the necessary supplies on hand for them.
 Stocking up on personal items such as diapers, toilet paper, and toothpaste can help you stay healthy during a disaster.
 Don’t depend on having the time to pack all these items when you need to evacuate.
 Keep extras in your disaster kit, and rotate them out so they don’t expire in storage.
 You may be on your own for 72 hours or longer as the emergency response is mobilized.

 Since you may be without power for several days you will want to have lanterns and flashlights readily available.
 Make sure to test the batteries regularly or replace them every year to be on the safe side.
 These days you can purchase rechargeable batteries that don’t have to be replaced.
 You can set up a reminder to charge them in rotation so that they are always fully charged and ready to go.
-I can’t think of anything worse than the power suddenly going out and the batteries in your emergency lights are dead.
+I can’t think of anything worse than the power suddenly going out and the batteries in your emergency lights being dead.
 Not a good way to start out a survival scenario.

 A small first aid kit is essential because you never know when someone will be injured as a result of a natural disaster.
 You should at least have the basic supplies to clean and treat minor wounds as well as supplies of basic over-the-counter medications.
 Many people worry about their pets during a natural disaster, but you may not be able to keep them with you during that time.
 If possible, store food for them as well so that you won’t be sharing the food you stored for your family with them.
 It’s a good idea to keep some extra dry food for them in case you are rescued and can’t take them with you immediately.
 It may sound cruel, but rescuers may not have room for pets immediately.
 Your pets may not have room in rescue boats or aircraft because of limited space and the need to carry as many people as possible.
 The same will go for bulky personal belongings.
 Make sure you take these considerations into your initial planning steps.